digisomni/vircadia/BUILD.md

 // Code-signing environment variables must be set during runtime of CMake AND globally when the signing takes place.
 HF_PFX_FILE=Path to certificate
 HF_PFX_PASSPHRASE=Passphrase for certificate

+// Domain server upgrader
+RELEASE_REPOSITORY=URL to the .JSON file with versions and download links for packages.

 // Determine the build type
 PRODUCTION_BUILD=0|1